efsalvarenga/CV/index.md

 - Delivered **2019's #1 & #2 technologies for Unconventionals**, with combined estimated NPV of $24m: the Early Productivity Index Calculator (EPIC) and Production Optimisation & Surveillance Tool (POST).
 With these tools we productised scientific programming approaches for early assessment of well productivity, driven by new technology conceived by academia and industry research.
 - **Conceived and delivered the [Brazil Advanced Data Analytics (BRADA) programme](https://web.yammer.com/main/threads/eyJfdHlwZSI6IlRocmVhZCIsImlkIjoiMTA5MjU3ODMzODk4ODAzMiJ9)** in areas such as reservoir engineering, wells integrity surveillance and contracts & procurement, with an estimated NPV of $100m+.
 - **Leveraged the [collaboration between different teams](https://headlinesuk.foleon.com/shell-ai/shellai2019report/upstream-analytics/)** within Shell, such as asset teams, technology, development, IT and external research institutes.
-- Projects where I led the digital workstream were nominated for 5 awards - EPIC was shortlisted for the Global Development Awards and later won the PTX/E VP award in the second half of 2019.
-- Recognised with a Special Recognition Award and Performance Shares for the year 2019.

 __Senior Data Scientist__ | WRc plc Asset Resilience
 _Swindon - UK  (Jul 2017 - Jun 2018)_

 Drove asset efficiency for the utilities industry through data science projects, turning raw data into actionable business intelligence, while actively developing junior scientists and engineers.
-- Delivered **new business models leveraging the company's internal expertise**: Developed a general statistics platform to be commercialised as a service, and designed the [WRc Academy](https://www.wrcplc.co.uk/wrc-academy) business, a modularised learning service for the water industry.
+In this role I have delivered **new business models leveraging the company's internal expertise**, such as developing a general statistics platform to be commercialised as a service, and designing the [WRc Academy](https://www.wrcplc.co.uk/wrc-academy) business unit - a modularised learning service targeting UK's water industry.
-- Played active commercial role in pre-sales engagement processes, proposal preparation and customer engagements.
+As a senior scientist I was **responsible for the technical dimension of commercial activities** such as pre-sales processes, customer engagements, requirement definition and proposal preparation.

 __New Energies Researcher__ | University of Bath School of Management